The case for 4-bit precision: k-bit Inference Scaling Laws: Discussion Limitations

-While we only study the latency-optimal perspective indirectly through studying the model-bits-accuracy trade-off, a practical limitation of the latency-optimal perspective is that low-bit models with 16-bit inputs might be less latency efficient if such a model is deployed to be used by many users.
-Given a busy deployed API with thousands of requests per second, the inference batch size of about 60 to 200 samples would make 4-bit inference with 16-bit inputs compute-bound, which means bit-level scaling laws would be increasingly unrelated to inference latency beyond such batch sizes.
+While we only study the latency-optimal perspective indirectly through studying the model-bits-accuracy trade-off, a practical limitation of the latency-optimal perspective is that low-bit models with 16-bit inputs might be less latency efficient if such a model is deployed to be used by many users \citep{pope2022efficiently}.
+Given a busy deployed API with thousands of requests per second, the large mini-batches would no longer fit into the cache.
+This means bit-level scaling laws would be increasingly unrelated to inference latency in this case.
 For such high throughput systems, scaling laws that model both low-bit weights {\it and} low-bit inputs are required to study optimal inference latency scaling.
-In short, our scaling laws are only valid for cases where less than 60 to 200 sequences are processed simultaneously, and beyond this, a new set of scaling laws is required.
+In short, our scaling laws are only valid for cases where the mini-batch does not fit into the L1 cache of the device, and beyond this, a new set of scaling laws is required.

 A final limitation is that loading the weight matrix is only one part of inference latency which needs to be optimized to achieve fast inference.
-For example, without optimizations for the attention operations, multi-head attention can be a large chunk of the inference latency footprint \citep{jaszczur2021sparse}.
+For example, without optimizations for the attention operations, multi-head attention can be a large chunk of the inference latency footprint \citep{jaszczur2021sparse,pope2022efficiently}.
 However, the overall memory footprint of the model is still reduced, making large language models more easily usable when GPU memory is limited.